carolquiterio/airport-list/README.md

 ## 🤔 How to contribute

-- Faça um fork desse repositório;
+- Fork this repository;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch with your feature: `git checkout -b my-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Make a commit with your changes: `git commit -m 'feat: My new feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Make a push to your branch: `git push origin my-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After the merge of your pull request you can delete your branch.

 ## :memo: License